Last Updated: June 22, 2026

 While a standard box and proper packaging will keep the product safe and secure, going the extra mile can go a long way.

 Smart and stylish branded packaging reinforces brand identity.
-Design boxes or packaging with clever or informative marketing copy, or a slip in a discount flyer to entice the customer to purchase again.
+Design boxes or packaging with clever or informative marketing copy, or include a discount flyer slip to entice the customer to purchase again.

 Pro tip: Partner with a 3PL that prioritizes returns management processes and has direct integrations to key returns players like Loop.